n8n-io/n8n-docs/docs/nodes/expressions/luxon.md

 For example, you want the field containing the date to be formatted as DD/MM/YYYY.

 This expression gets the date seven days before today, and converts it to the DD/MM/YYYY format.
-So on the 9th March, it returns 02/03/2022:
+So on the 23rd June 2019, it returns 23/06/2019:

 ```js
 {{$today.minus({days: 7}).toLocaleString()}}